-CHCACT facilitates training/technical assistance for FQHCs and participates in emergency preparedness initiatives on the local, state and regional level through funding from HRSA and the Connecticut DPH.
+CHCACT facilitates training/technical assistance for FQHCs and participates in emergency preparedness initiatives on the local, state and regional level through funding from HRSA.
 These programs include:

 Community Health Emergency Response Network (CHERN) Workgroup:

 The CHERN Workgroup consists of individuals from FQHCs across Connecticut.
 The workgroup meets quarterly to discuss training and technical assistance opportunities, to share best practices, and to maintain awareness of emergency preparedness activities throughout the state.
 The CHERN group also works together to maintain situational awareness and coordinate response efforts during times of emergency.